daverave1212/js-course/README.md

 And you might be asking yourself: but Dave, how can I make all these boxes be the same size, or fit in the same line?
 Well, you can't.
 This is all HTML can do.
 You can change their size and alignment only using CSS.

+Even if you put the divs on the same line that doesn't make the boxes on the same line.

 Alright, congratulations!
 That's pretty much all there is to HTML!
 You now have a master's degree in HTML!
+That's all it is and that's all you need to remember: it's all boxes!

 In the next lessons, we will learn how to add images and links.

 ## Images
 Alright, how do we add images to html?
+It's very easy.

+But first, I want you to make another website, inside a new folder, just to practice making a new website.
+Pause the video here and make a new site called myphotowebsite.html, inside a new folder.

 First, let's get an image from the internet.
 I got this beautiful image of a roachdog (search "short black dog").
-Save your image in the same folder as `mywebpage.html`.
+Save your image in the same folder as `myphotowebsite.html`.
-So, in our folder, we have `mywebpage.html` and `dog.png`.
+So, in our folder, we have `myphotowebsite.html` and `dog.png`.

 Now, to add it to our website, let's write some code

 Well, it's simple:
 `<img>`
 Note that for `img`, you don't need to close the box with an `</img>`.
-The `img` is a self-contained box that can't have any other boxes inside.
+The `img` is a box that can't have any other boxes inside.

 And how do we connect this `img` to our image in the folder?
 Simple:
 `<img src="dog.png">`
 And now, if we refresh the page, you can see our image box working!

 Okay, some very important things: make sure you spell these right - it's IMG and SRC and make sure you put an arrow here and another arrow here.
 Also make sure these are DOUBLE QUOTES, ok?
 And finally, make sure you don't forget `.png` here or, if your image is `jpeg` or another format, make sure it matches that format, ok?

 Great!
-Can you change the image size from HTML?
-No you can't, that's CSS only.
+I have a quesiton for you: can you change the image size from HTML?
+What do you think?
+No you can't.
+As I said previously, that's CSS only.
+You can't change the size of an image from HTML.

+What does src stand for?
+It stands for source, but, again, we don't care about that.
+You just need to learn that it's src.
+That's just the way it is.
+It's specific to the img.

 But I do have a homework for you: make a page with the menu of a restaurant and call it `menu.html`.
 It should have 3 to 4 items.
 I want you to make a page that has 1.
 Apple Pie and then an image of the apple pie, then 2.
 Orange Juice and then an image of orange juice, and so on.
 Use divs and use images.
+You NEED to do this homework because we will use it in the next lesson.
 Post it in the comments section!

 ## Folders